 Can screenshot PDFs ever be accepted in KYC workflows?

-In lower-risk scenarios they may be accepted with additional verification.
-However, for primary identity or financial verification documents they should not be relied upon alone.
+In lower-risk scenarios, they may be accepted with additional verification.
+However, for primary identity or financial verification documents,s they should not be relied upon alone.

 How do fraud detection tools identify manipulated screenshot PDFs?